canonical/rust-best-practices/best-practices.md

 }
 ```

-For consistency, we try to always call incoming data `Response` and outgoing data `Message`.
-Name shadowing is okay here as the scope is small and the shadowed type will likely only appear once in a very predictable place and with a predictable name.

-Scoping the (de)serialisation in this way is extremely good practice for several reasons:

-Firstly, it minimises the blast radius of incoming remote API changes.
-If a remote API is changed, we need only update the deserialisation structs and their unpacking into our internal ones—the core of our program/library remains untouched.

-Secondly, it minimises the amount of code which must be read—if the interaction with the remote API is functioning correctly but someone wishes to know how this function works, they know that they can stop reading past the `// serde structs.` marker.
-Conversely, if the API interaction is broken due to a data format ‘surprise,’ that same comment draws the maintainer’s eye to the place they need.

-Thirdly, it is often simpler to implement the Serde traits on these types!
-As we model the remote structure before unpacking into internal structures, less `serde`-wrangling is required.

-Finally, it reduces the amount of clutter in file-level scopes.
-As the `Response` types are locally-scoped, the reader knows exactly where they are used and hence does not need to keep them in mind alongside the rest of the codebase.
-They may be safely forgotten until needed.
+As a rule of thumb, `serde` annotations should not be present on the types used in the core of a crate, where the content of those types is taken entirely from a remote API or is destined to be sent to one.
+Remote APIs should not govern internal representation.

-## Method calls on closing curly braces
+## Method calls on closing brackets and braces

-Control structures and struct literals should not have methods called upon them as the formatter moves method calls onto the line below.
+Expressions which end in a `}` such as control structures and struct literals should not have methods called upon them as the formatter moves method calls onto the line below.
 This adds an unwelcome surprise as the scope of what the reader is currently looking at will appear to increase, adding to cognitive load and potential confusion.
 To avoid this, use a binding (`let some_var = ...; some_var.foo()`).

 When designing APIs, if a public struct will be filled by consumers for the purpose of calling a single method on it, consider instead reversing the dependency by using a free function which takes the struct as its first parameter in the fashion of a config struct.

+Expressions which end in a `)` or `]` follow the same rule unless that expression is quite short.

 ✅ Do this: